Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 ### 1.14.0
 ** Release Date:** TBD

+* Added `+ [KCSReduceFunction AGGREGATE]` grouping function which returns whole objects for the store type, grouped by the specified field.
+This is useful for building sectioned tables.
 * Added `+ [KCSQuery queryWithQuery:]` copy factory method.
 * Removed `KCSUniqueNumber` class.
 * Removed deprecated (as of version 1.2) filter API from old Collections interface.